May 4, 2016

 Chapter One: Reflection

 I'm a wine snob so I like to crack open a nice red and a bottle of water to ensure my listening experience.
 The mood in the beginning of the project was made for the wine drinkers out there.
 Keep the Family Close starts things off.
 Drake intros have been fairly weak in my opinion since his first Fireworks with Alicia Keys.
 The trend continues.
 The ongoing debate has been "Does Drake sing too much?" since 2009.
 The first few tracks he trades spitting and singing throughout these tracks.
 9 just doesn't do it for me.
-I could for you possibly but the beat wasn't entertaining enough for the verses to be so dull.
+It could for you possibly but the beat wasn't entertaining enough for the verses to be so dull.
 The content and reflection was good but he kind of just rapped on one, two, and three and let the song play beat for then the next few bars for Drake to return in the following bar.
-We on the radio calls this dead air.
+We on the radio call this dead air.

-The next song, U With Me? starts with a DMX sample of and boom bap percussion.
+The next song, U With Me? starts with a DMX sample of and boom-bap percussion.
 Synths get the tone in the classic 40 tone as expected.
 Kanye, Faith Evans, DJ Dahi & more also have production and songwriting credits on this jawn.
-This is the first track Drake sets the tone with his rap verses than singing.
+This is the first track Drake sets the tone with his rap verses rather than singing.
 The second half of the song serves as a ballad of all the things he rapped about, his relationships.
 Feel No Ways heads back to singing but this time upbeat and bouncy.
 He's still reflecting on his exes and how they act towards him.
 Frankly, the 6 God feels no way like the song says, why should he.

 Chapter Two: Don't You Know Who I Am?

 Hype is as hype says.
 Drake is really in his bag.
 Let's think about it.
 Dude put his country on his back, put the label on his back, goes plat without effort, and is the new ambassador for the Raptors.
 Shoot he won a major beef and probably didn't write any of the words to the diss track (lol).
-Seriously, Hype is dope, this is the headknocker you guys were looking for.
+Seriously, Hype is dope, this is the head knocker you guys were looking for.
 Weston Road Flows is probably one of my favorites on Views.
 Time and time again I say Drake's best songs are the ones he just raps on without a hook or any kind of song structure.
 He does well when he's just trying to spill all which brings me right back to my 30 for 30 argument a few months back.
 The sample is dope using Mary J. Blige's Joint record.
 I only knew this song because I always mixed it with I'm So Into You by SWV in my 90's sets.
 Redemption takes a page out of chapter one but still provides to braggadocios flow Drake gave us in the past few songs.
-Short mentions of women in his past life and how they eat their heart out knowing Drizzy is one of the hottest things out.
+Short mentions of women in his past life and how they eat their hearts out knowing Drizzy is one of the hottest things out.
 If you listen close enough you can hear Ray J's beginning of One Wish.
 This song is the perfect link to the next chapter or mood of this project.

 Chapter Three: Climax

 With You has the first feature on Views from the 6.
 Who better than PARTYNEXTDOOR?
-It's bouncy and doesn't have those dark undertones that we are used to hearing from either of them to be honest.
+It's bouncy and doesn't have those dark undertones that we are used to hearing from either of them, to be honest.
 It's fun.
 Faithful serves as my absolute favorite on the project.
 It features a posthumous verse from Pimp C which was actually a quick 8 from the Tom Ford remix.
 Faithful kind of sounds like two different tracks when dvsn comes in and steals the show.
 I always enjoy being put on to new music and a good friend put me on with the Toronto singer/producer duo a few weeks ago.
 I actually just found out they are the newest signees to OVO Sound.
-Faithful is flat out excellent all around. dvsn has this mysterious undertone much like the other artists discovered by Drizzy.
+Faithful is flat-out excellent all around. dvsn has this mysterious undertone much like the other artists discovered by Drizzy.
 Unfortunately, Still Here is another one of those songs that didn't keep my attention.
 This song may be the first actual skip.
 I think what makes artists like Drake and Jay-Z great is their ability to adapt to the times and the trends while adding their own flavor to a song.
 Drake succumbs to the trendy druggy, swag flow here and I'm not impressed.

 Chapter Four: The Dancehall